-Since 1998, PSA/DNA has evaluated approximately four million autographs.
-Last year alone, PSA/DNA's team of experts – a team that is represented by principal authenticator Steve Grad on the History Channel's hit television show Pawn Stars each season – reviewed over 400,000 autographs from collectors and dealers worldwide.
+Since 1998, PSA/DNA has evaluated several million autographs.
+Last year alone, PSA/DNA's team of experts – a team that is represented by principal authenticator Steve Grad on the History Channel's hit television show Pawn Stars each season – reviewed well over 400,000 autographs from collectors and dealers worldwide.
 Unfortunately, as a result of the popularity and value of many autographs, a good portion of them are forged by unscrupulous individuals.

 In fact, it is not uncommon for the rejection rate at PSA/DNA to meet or exceed 50% on some of the more prominent names.
 What is most startling about that statistic is the fact that PSA/DNA does not often receive obvious forgeries since hobbyists are well aware of our expertise and standing in the industry.
 In other words, if the rejection rate for a particular autograph approaches 50% with PSA/DNA, you can only imagine how high that percentage of forgeries might be in the overall marketplace.

 In addition, remember that forged signatures come in a variety of dangerous forms.
 Not all forgeries are created with malice.
 There are also non-malicious types of forgeries such as secretarial signatures, used by everyone from baseball players to U.S. presidents, and clubhouse examples in the world of sports.
 These forgeries were not made for financial gain or produced to harm anyone else.
 These were often signed to satisfy autograph requests through the mail or to complete a team-signed item that was missing a player or two.